Shanikah-Boyce/Building-a-Virtual-Private-Cloud/README.md

 # Key Architectural Design
 The infrastructure is deployed in the AWS North Virginia (us-east-1) region with the CIDR block 10.1.0.0/16, named NovaGrid-1-VPC.
 To ensure effective resource segmentation, the VPC is logically divided into two subnets:

+### VPC Configuration:
 - Public Subnet (10.1.0.0/24): This subnet hosts internet-facing workloads, such as EC2 instances.
 These instances are automatically assigned public IPv4 addresses, with connectivity routed through the Internet Gateway for external access.

 - Private Subnet (10.1.1.0/24): This subnet is dedicated to backend services and does not have direct internet access, ensuring full isolation from the outside world.

-This separation supports the principle of least privilege, minimizing the attack surface and reducing exposure to external threats.
+This separation supports the principle of least privilege, minimizing the attack surface.

 ### 🛡️ Network Security
 At the subnet level, Network Access Control Lists (NACLs) provide the first layer of defense: